Towards a new classification of galaxies: principal component analysis of CALIFA circular velocity curves: Analysis

+To reliably derive the total CVCs of our sample of galaxies from the CALIFA stellar kinematic fields, we use the axisymmetric Jeans anisotropic multi-Gaussian expansion (JAM; \citealt{Cappellari2008}) dynamical model with the basic assumptions of a constant velocity anisotropy in the meridional plane $\beta_z=1-\sigma_z^2/\sigma_R^2$ and a constant mass-to-light ratio $(M/L)_{\mathrm{dyn}}$ of the galaxies.
+We obtain the values of these two parameters by fitting the observed second-order velocity moment $V^2_{\mathrm{rms}}=V^2+\sigma^2$ using the $\texttt{PYTHON}$ version of the JAM\footnote{http://purl.org/cappellari/software} method.
+Further, we apply a Markov chain Monte Carlo (MCMC) technique to constrain the parameter space in JAM model (\citealt{Cappellari2008}) between the two fitting parameters -- $\beta_z$ and $(M/L)_{\mathrm{dyn}}$ (see \citealt{Kalinova2017}).
+We also symmetrized our observed $V^2_{\mathrm{rms}}$ fields before applying JAM-MCMC code in order to reduce outliers in the data (see \citealt{Cappellari2015}).
+In this case, our $\chi^2$-statistics for fitting the $V^2_{\mathrm{rms}}$ field will be less influenced by a few deviant values.
+This is especially important when one applies MCMC analysis.

+Due to the large computational expense of evaluating JAM-MCMC model, we run the code with only 30 walkers, though the model still converged with only 30 steps for burn-in phase and 80 steps for sampling.
+The prior distributions of the parameters were taken to be uniform with, e.g., $\beta_z$ $\in[-1,1]$ and $(M/L)_{\mathrm{dyn}}$ $\in[0,20]$ $M_{\odot}/L_{\odot}$.
+For the calculation of the dynamical models, we fixed the inclination $i$ of the galaxies to the photometric value, estimated from the ellipticity ($\epsilon$) of the galaxies using equation 1 in \citet[where $\epsilon$ is the avarage ellipticity, determined from $\texttt{findgalaxy}$ \texttt{python} procedure of \citealt{Cappellari2002}]{Kalinova2017}.
+For those galaxies where the calculated photometric inclination was below the minimum allowed multi-Gaussian expansion (MGE) inclination ($i^{MGE}$) of JAM approach (see section 2.2.2 in \citealt{Cappellari2002}), we adopt $i=i^{MGE}$ (see Tables \ref{tab:DS1}$-$\ref{tab:DS6}).

+In Appendix \ref{A:maps}, Figs \ref{fig:maps1}--\ref{fig:maps8}, we present the second moment maps $\Vrms = \sqrt{V^2+\sigma^2}$ of the data ($V^{OBS}_{\mathrm{rms}}$; first columns) and the best-fitting models of the JAM-MCMC method ($V^{MOD}_{\mathrm{rms}}$; second columns) with overplotted fluxes and MGE contours, respectively.
+The third columns correspond to the residual field between the observed and modelled $\Vrms$ maps, where $RES=|1-(V_{\mathrm{rms,OBS}}/V_{\mathrm{rms,MOD}})|$.
+On average, the median value of the residual maps $\overline{RES} \sim 0.10$ for most of the 238 CALIFA galaxies, which corresponds to around 10 per cent error.
+We initially discarded galaxies with not well-defined minima of the prior chain distributions for the parameters $\beta_z$ or $(M/L)_{\mathrm{dyn}}$ (see section 4.3.2 and appendix B of \citealt{Kalinova2017} for examples).

+Next, we derived the CVCs of the 238 CALIFA galaxies by applying Poisson's equation to the best fitting gravitational potential and calculating $V^2_{c}=R \frac{\partial\Phi}{\partial R} |_{z=0}$.
+We calculate the $\Phi(R,z)$ through the MGE method \citep[MGE;][]{Monnet1992,Emsellem1994}.
+It describes the observed SB of the galaxies as a sum of $N$ Gaussian components, which also allows us to reproduce the photometry of the galaxies in detail,

-each with three parameters: the central surface brightness $I_{0,j}$, the dispersion ${\bf \xi}'_j$ along the major $x'$-axis and the flattening $q'_j$.
+where $I_{0,j}$ is the central SB, ${\bf \xi}'_j$ is the dispersion along the major $x'$-axis and $q'_j$ is the flattening.
 The intrinsic dispersion and flattening, $\xi_j$ and $q_j$, are related to their observed (i.e., plane-of-sky) quantities, as